-This section contains boigraphies of FOTOfusion presenters that will be present this year.
+This section contains biographies of FOTOfusion presenters that will be present this year.

-Jérôme Brunet has shot a veritable who's who in the Blues, Rock, Jazz and Soul genres.
-Brunet's award-winning photographs have been published internationally in Vanity Fair, Rolling Stone, TIME, Billboard, Popular Photography, American Photo, Guitar World, Variety and The New York Times.
-Jérôme has also donated his work to numerous non-profit organizations, including: UNICEF, T.J.
-Martell Foundation and the Recording Academy's MusiCares.
-Las Vegas-based, represented by ZUMA Press editorially and for assignments.
-Artwork represented by the San Francisco Art Exchange, Rock Paper Photo, John Varvatos and The Black Gallery.
-Just published 20-year music retrospective: INTO THE LIGHT.
+Jérôme Brunet, an award-winning music photographer, has shot a veritable who's who in the Blues, Rock, and Soul genres.
+His photographs have been published internationally in Vanity Fair, Rolling Stone, Time, Billboard, Popular Photography, American Photo, Guitar World, Variety, Smithsonian and The New York Times.
+His client list includes Leica, Nikon, Fender, Gibson, John Varvatos, Warner Bros.
+Records and he has collaborated with the non-profit organizations Unicef, T.J.
+Martell Foundation, John Varvatos Stuart House Benefit and the Recording Academy's MusiCares.
+Jérôme is based in Los Angeles and is represented by fine-art galleries around the world.

 James K. Colton is Editor-at-Large at ZUMA Press since 2013 as well as Editor-in-Chief of zPhotoJournal.com.
 Colton began his career in 1972 at the Associated Press.
 Five years later he became Newsweek Magazine’s Director of Photography before joining Sports Illustrated as Photography Editor for 15 years.
 Colton was Jury Chairman for the World Press Photo contest in 2006, received an International Photography Awards “Lucie” for Picture Editor of the Year in 2007, was the recipient of the “Focus” award for Lifetime Achievement by the Griffin Museum in 2010 and has been acknowledged as one of the 100 most important people in photography by American Photo.